BandarHL/BHlibMobileGestalt/README.md

 # BHlibMobileGestalt
-a developer library to get MobileGestalt values
+library for developers to get MobileGestalt values
 ##
 # this library contains all MobileGestalt keys:
 ```objc